2,458 texts in Legends of the Jews (Ginzberg)

 One story tells us that among the idols Jacob destroyed, there was one shaped like a dove.
 And wouldn’t you know it, the Samaritans later dug it up and started worshiping it again!...

-Today, let’s pull back the curtain on one of them: Deborah, Rebekah’s nurse.
-You might think, "A nurse?
+Back the curtain on one of them: Deborah, Rebekah’s nurse. it first appears, "A nurse?
 What's so special about that?"
-But in the ancient world, nurses were more th...
+But in the ancient world, nurses were more than just caretaker...

 The story of Jacob at Beth-el is one of those moments.
 After receiving a profound revelation from God, what did Jacob do?
 He didn't just stand there awestruck.
 He acted.
 He set up ...